 Trim nails weekly so they never touch the ground.

 Choose a proper orthopedic dog bed.
+We recommend a Big Barker bed.

 Make sure your dog has access to soft, varied terrain such as grass, sand and gravel.